developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

 ### Prep for the Future

-To prepare for the new approach, **EMM solution providers must migrate their Android "Device Administrator" (DA) agent apps to the "Device Owner" (DO) model**.
+To prepare for the new approach, **EMM solution providers must port their Android "Device Administrator" (DA) agent apps to the "Device Owner" (DO) model**.
 The forthcoming model works through Android Enterprise Device Owner (AEDO) APIs when possible, and fills gaps in functionality with OemConfig, a **Google-recommended solution developed by Zebra** that uses Managed Configurations when no Android Enterprise API is available.

 **Managed Configurations can**: